ouspg/CompSec/README.md

 Grades from labs are equal to amount of points they are offering.

-This means, that everyone can make weekly assigments from lectures in last two weeks, and earn two (2) points.
+Everyone can make weekly assigments from lectures in last two weeks, and earn two (2) points, even if all of the five labs has been completed.

-In practise, this means that exercises of the course have been divided to five (5) different levels.
+In practise, exercises of the course have been divided to five (5) different levels.
 Level is indicating for grade/points you are able to achieve by reaching that level.

 When level rises, so does workload/difficulty.